ki4jgt/Book-of-the-Damned/README.md

 The dog placed his neck between the cage bars and broke it, leaving only the man, the demon, and a rotting corpse.

+---

+If you believe this fable to promote death, you've missed the point.

 # On God

 There seems to be an order to all of this.
 Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise from freedom.
 And we seem not to be able to proceed without acknowledging them.
 A desire for cohesion and stasis from fundamental forces, before life can begin.